On cover times for 2D lattices: Random walk on 2D box with wired boundary condition

 In this section, we study the random walk on 2D box with wired boundary and prove Theorem~\ref{thm-dirichlet}.
-The main work goes to the proof for the lower bound, for which we employ the sprinkling idea that was used in \cite{Ding11}.
+The main work goes to the proof for the lower bound, for which we employ the sprinkling method that was used in \cite{Ding11}.
 As we wish to show a fairly sharp bound on the cover time, we can only afford to decrease the time from $t$ to $(1 - 1/\log n)t$ in the sprinkling stage, such that for each ``trial'' there is merely a chance of $\mathrm{Poly}((\log n)^{-1})$ to detect an uncovered point.
-To overcome such a slight probability, we need to have $\mathrm{Poly}(\log n)$ number of candidates for trial.
+To fight with such a slight probability, we need to have $\mathrm{Poly}(\log n)$ number of candidates for trial.
 Apart from other things, this gives arise to the issue of controlling correlations of all these trials.
-We make use of the strong boundary condition in the wired case, together with a carefully chosen candidates, to solve this issue.
+We make use of the strong boundary condition in the wired case (which decouples the random walk), together with carefully chosen candidates, to solve this issue.